2022/23 Taught Postgraduate Module Catalogue

 This module is not approved as an Elective

-ObjectivesOn completion of this module, students should have an understanding of the theory describing changes in population size in animals and plants and be trained in techniques for the estimation of population sizes and the description of factors influencing population sizes.
+ObjectivesThe module aims to give students an understanding of the theory of describing changes in population size in animals and plants and be trained in techniques for the estimation of population sizes and the description of factors influencing population sizes.

 They should be able to contribute to the planning and execution of studies on the population status of target species and make informed contributions to management discussions.